A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: The LD-Framework

 \subsubsection{Feature Construction}

-To ensure feature space consistency with LD-Spec, LD-Align extracts the same Hanning-windowed FFT features used during on-device detection, as defined in Eq.~\eqref{eq:frame_segmentation}--\eqref{eq:dft}.
+LD-Align transfer learning employs identical feature input for both source and target domains, specifically the Hanning-windowed FFT spectrum defined in Eq.~\eqref{eq:frame_segmentation}--\eqref{eq:dft}.
 Given that cross-converter shifts appear primarily as variations in harmonic magnitude and broadband noise levels, the FFT-based feature sufficiently captures the discrepancies required for alignment.
-Consequently, this design preserves a lightweight inference pipeline compatible with MCU deployment constraints.
+Consequently, this design preserves a lightweight inference pipeline compatible with deployment constraints.